hannahro15/ready-steady-eat/README.md

 - Add a rating and reviews system
 - Add in more products to the site
-- Add a wishist
+- Add a wishlist
-- Set up a subscribe field for a monthly newsletter
+- Set up a subscribe option with a monthly newsletter

 # Testing